FLO-2DSoftware/FLO-2D-Docs/source/setup/FLO-2D Pro.rst

 .. important::

-   The activator folder is labeled MM-YY. and the file is named Activator FLO-2D MM.YY.exe.
-Be sure to run the correct version.
+   The activator name tag is MM-YY where MM is the month and YY is the year of purchase.
+Don't run an activator from previous years.

 |Activator|